samim-reza/FutureBuilders2025_GreenU_Tensors/README.md

 - When online, the app uses the backend AI (vision + text) and syncs consultation data to a central database.
 - When offline, the app continues to operate using browser storage (IndexedDB) and cached resources, then auto-syncs when connectivity returns.

+## How WeCare Handles Limited Internet Access

+WeCare is specifically designed for areas with unreliable or no internet connectivity:

+### 1. **Offline-First Architecture**
+   - The entire app works without internet using Progressive Web App (PWA) technology
+   - Service workers cache all essential app files locally on the device
+   - Users can browse doctors, hospitals, and NGO information offline

+### 2. **Local AI Processing**
+   - Qwen3-VL-2B model runs locally on the server (no cloud dependency)
+   - Community-level deployment: one server can serve an entire village/area via local network
+   - No need for external internet to get AI-powered medical consultations

+### 3. **IndexedDB Local Storage**
+   - All user consultations are saved locally in the browser
+   - Medical history, doctor lists, hospital information cached for offline access
+   - Data persists even if the app is closed

+### 4. **Smart Sync Mechanism**
+   - When internet becomes available, unsynced data automatically uploads to central server
+   - Batch synchronization reduces data usage
+   - Conflict resolution ensures no data loss

+### 5. **LAN-Based Community Server**
+   - Can be deployed as a local network server (like FTP)
+   - Multiple users connect via WiFi/LAN without internet
+   - Shared resources (doctors, hospitals) reduce redundancy

+### 6. **Bilingual Support**
+   - Supports both Bengali and English languages
+   - Automatic language detection (responds in user's language)
+   - Critical for rural populations more comfortable with Bengali

+### Real-World Scenario:
+> A community health worker in a remote hill tract can set up a WeCare server connected to a local router.
+Villagers can access medical consultations via their phones connected to the WiFi—no internet required.
+When the health worker travels to an area with internet, all consultations sync to the central database for hospital review.

+## Development Tools & Technologies

+This project was built using modern AI-assisted development tools:

+### **AI Assistants**
+- **Claude AI (Anthropic)**: Used for architecture design, code generation, and problem-solving
+- **GitHub Copilot**: Code completion, debugging assistance, and rapid prototyping

+### **Why AI-Assisted Development?**
+Using AI tools accelerated our development process by:
+- Faster prototyping and iteration
+- Intelligent code suggestions and bug detection
+- Best practice recommendations for FastAPI, PWA, and offline-first architecture
+- Bilingual prompt engineering for Bengali/English language detection
+- Complex async/await patterns for API and Ollama integration

 ## Key Features